dimitri-nicolo/calico/v2.5/security/domain-based-policy.md

 Using domain names in policy rules is limited to only egress allow rules. {{site.prodname}} allows connections only to IP addresses returned from DNS lookups to trusted DNS servers.
 The supported DNS types are: A, AAAA, and CNAME records.
 The domain name must be an exact match; for example, **google.com** is treated as distinct from **www.google.com**.

 > **Note:** Kubernetes labels provide a similar convenience for
 > services within the cluster.
-Tigera Secure EE does not support using
+Calico Enterprise does not support using
 > domain names for services within the cluster.
 Use Kubernetes labels
 > for services within the cluster.
 {: .alert .alert-info}